IQSS/dataverse-client-r/README.md

 Note that even though the file prefix is “.tab”, we use `read_dta`.

-Of course, when the dataset is not ingested (such as a Rds file), users would always need to specify a `FUN` argument for the specific file.
+Of course, when the dataset is not ingested (such as a Rds file), users would always need to specify an `.f` argument for the specific file.

 Note the difference between `nls_tsv` and `nls_original`. `nls_original`
 preserves the data attributes like value labels, whereas `nls_tsv` has